Colonial resumes work on U.S. gasoline line, pump prices rise

 Colonial shut its main gasoline and distillate lines that run from the Gulf Coast to the East Coast on Sept.
 9 after a leak was discovered in Shelby County, Alabama.
 The damaged Line 1 can carry 1.2 million barrels of gasoline per day and runs from Houston to Greensboro, North Carolina.

 The distillate line has been since reopened and parts of the gasoline line are operating as well, but shipments have been slowed due to the pipeline damage, and that is already causing retail gasoline prices to rise.
-New York-traded gasoline futures have soared 9 percent since the shutdown.
+New York-traded gasoline futures RBc1 have soared 9 percent since the shutdown.

 Colonial had to temporarily halt repair work due to vapors at the site of the leak but told the head of Alabama's Emergency Management Agency on Friday it hoped to get the pipeline fully restarted by Thursday.